piskvorky/gensim/docs/src/index.rst

    Version |version| is `out <http://pypi.python.org/pypi/gensim>`_!

-   * Latent Semantic Indexing is now faster, consumes less memory, **and** can be run in :doc:`distributed mode <distributed>`!
+   * Latent Semantic Indexing is now **faster**, consumes **less memory** and can be run in :doc:`distributed mode <distributed>`!
    * Optimizations to vocabulary generation.
    * Input corpus iterator can come from a compressed file (bzip2, gzip, ...), to save disk space when dealing with very large corpora.

-   If you have a cluster of computers, the time taken to process a given corpus with our distributed LSA algorithm drops almost linearly with the number of machines.
+   `gensim` now contains two algorithms for Latent Semantic Indexing:

+   1. streamed **two-pass algorithm**: takes :doc:`2 hours on the English Wikipedia (3.2 mil. documents) <wiki>`.
+   2. streamed **single pass algorithm**: slower (takes 8.5h), but only accesses each document once; use this if your input comes streaming in and you cannot store it persistently.

    Of course, the option of incrementally adding new documents to an existing decomposition, without the need to recompute everything from scratch, remains from the previous version.
-This means that your document input stream may even be infinite in size, with new documents coming in asynchronously.

 ..
    To read more about the theoretical side of things, check out our new `draft paper <http://todo>`_.